![]() |

 3) The handling and transportation of the records designated for destruction must be done in a reasonably secure manner that is designed to prevent public access to the records.

-c) Thirty days prior to disposal or destruction of any records, regardless of physical format or characteristics, the head of the agency shall submit a State Records Disposal Certificate to the Chairman of the State Records Commission and proceed with disposal only after a copy of that certificate has been reviewed and signed by the Chairman and returned to the head of the agency.
-The original copy of this disposal certificate will be kept in the files of the State Records Commission and the duplicate copy signed and returned by the Chairman shall be retained by the disposing agency for its files.
+c) Thirty days prior to disposal or destruction of any records, regardless of physical format or characteristics, the agency shall submit a Records Disposal Certificate to the Chairman of the State Records Commission and proceed with disposal only after a copy of that certificate has been reviewed and approved by the Chairman and returned to the agency.
+The original copy of this disposal certificate will be kept in the files of the State Records Commission and the duplicate copy approved and returned by the Chairman shall be retained by the disposing agency for its files.